GoGetCorp/GoGetGoTask/README.md

 This task is doable in a 1-2 hours if you manage to google up the basics and understand a bit of what is going on.

+# Deadline and submission

+Please create a public git repo and link us to it.
+Send an email to kiril@gogetcorp.com

+You have a maximum of 3 days to submit this task.

 If anything is unclear please do not hesitate to contact me: kiril@gogetcorp.com

 # Task